High Asset Divorce and the Risk of Hidden Assets

 Sometimes, asset hiding and other underhanded financial dealings aren’t discovered until after the divorce is finalized, but this doesn’t necessarily mean you have no recourse.
 If the asset in question was hidden or obscured, such as in Bitcoin form, and, as a result, wasn’t included in the division of your marital property, it is subject to an undivided asset case.

-If the property was accidentally overlooked, which does happen, the court will address a fair division in light of the involved circumstances.
-If, on the other hand, the court determines – after carefully weighing the evidence – that your spouse engaged in fraud on the community by purposefully hiding assets, it’s a very different matter.
+If the property was accidentally overlooked, which does happen, the court will pas down a fair division in light of the involved circumstances.
+If, on the other hand, the court carefully weighs the evidence and determines that your spouse engaged in fraud on the community by purposefully hiding assets, it’s a very different matter.

 The Sworn Inventory

-Divorcing couples in Texas are required to provide one another with sworn inventories in which each spouse discloses all of their assets and debts – whether they were acquired during the marriage or prior to it.
-The idea is ensuring financial transparency and setting the stage for an equitable division of marital assets.
+Divorcing couples in Texas are required to provide one another with sworn inventories in which each spouse discloses all of his or her assets and debts – whether they were acquired during the marriage or prior to it.
+The idea is to ensure financial transparency and set the stage for an equitable division of marital assets.

-If you don’t take this step seriously and, for example, each of you simply keeps your own retirement and bank accounts, you could take a serious financial hit that you won’t have any legal mechanism for rectifying post-divorce.
+If you don’t take this step seriously and, for example, each of you simply keeps your own retirement and bank accounts, you could take a serious financial hit that you won’t be able to rectify with a legal mechanism post-divorce.
+Contact a Round Rock divorce attorney to ensure your financial rights are protected.

 If You Have Suspicions

-If you aren’t convinced that your spouse is being completely honest about your divorce finances, or if there is any chance that they’re not, you’ll want to alert your seasoned high asset divorce attorney.
+If you aren’t convinced that your spouse is being completely honest about your divorce finances, or if there is any chance that he or she is not, you’ll want to alert your seasoned high-asset divorce attorney.
 Being thorough about the numbers regarding property division is crucial, but if there is any hint that your spouse is less than honorable, you’ll need to fortify your efforts.

-Property division in your divorce will play a pivotal role in you and your children’s financial future, and taking the time to get it right can make a significant difference in the outcome.
+Property division in your divorce will play a pivotal role in your and your children’s financial future, and taking the time to get it right can make a significant difference in the outcome.

-Learn more about what we can also do to help you by contacting or calling us at 254-781-4222 and scheduling your free consultation today.
+Learn more about what we can also do to help you by contacting us online or calling us at 254-781-4222 and scheduling your FREE consultation today.

 Related Reading